I wrote this article on race for a Washington, D.C. newspaper in 1991. I am reprinting it with the hope that it will inspire change.

-Are you tired of hearing about Joey Buttafuoco’s cradle rocking, Michael Jackson’s fading skin color, Shannen Doherty’s boxing career, Woody Allen’s marriage, Elvis frequenting the Burger King, the Queen’s catastrophic year, and drug overdoses by the Partidge Family, Eight is Enough, Different Strokes, and the Brady Bunch?
+Are you tired of hearing about Joey Buttafuoco’s cradle rocking, Michael Jackson’s fading skin color, Shannen Doherty’s boxing career, Woody Allen’s marriage, Elvis frequenting the Burger King, the Queen’s catastrophic year, and drug overdoses by the Partridge Family, Eight is Enough, Different Strokes, and the Brady Bunch?
 You’re not alone.

 The failed policies of a detached government and deeply ingrained misconceptions have furthered a narrative that black men are the root of society’s problems.
 Examples abound from a lack of investments in minority neighborhoods to overt racism.
 I was recently working out in the gym talking to someone about the current AIDS epidemic.
-He told me that “if n*ggers like Arthur Ashe would stop taking it in the ass, we wouldn’t have anything to worry about.”
+He told me that “if n*ggers like Arthur Ashe stopped taking it in the ass, we wouldn’t have anything to worry about.”
 (Ashe contracted HIV from a tainted blood transfusion while in the hospital for heart bypass surgery.)

 What are the origins of America’s distorted view of black people?
 Television reinforces stereotypes that promote discrimination.
 For example, law enforcement programs often promulgate racism by failing to disclose they film their shows in urban areas with significant minority populations.
 Thus, a higher percentage of people arrested are black.
-Black people may get arrested and convicted disproportionately in comparison to the percentage of the population they comprise, however, that statistic doesn’t mean they’re committing the majority of the crimes.
+Black people may get arrested and convicted disproportionately in comparison to the percentage of the population they comprise; however, that statistic doesn’t mean they’re committing the majority of the crimes.
 It means they’re being sought, caught, arrested, and charged at that rate.
 Much of the crime in this country goes on behind gates and closed doors where police don’t frequent.
-Wealthy white communities with powerful lawyers often dissuade searches.
+Wealthy white communities with powerful lawyers often dissuade stings and searches.
 A critical analysis of the pursuit of criminals in America may draw a more sobering and constructive picture of its machinations.

 Why are so many black people arrested in America?
 Blacks are disproportionately victims of job discrimination, unequal housing opportunities, and deficient education.
-They often lack the connections, access, and resources afforded to white Americans as a result of centuries of systematic denial of equal rights.
+They often lack the connections, access, and resources afforded to white Americans as a result of centuries of a systematic denial of equal rights.
 They’re easier to catch and convict.
 Blatant racism also causes many disenfranchised people to make ill-advised decisions.
 What if you applied for a job and didn’t get it because of the color of your skin?
 What if you were looking for a house or apartment and a real estate agent informed you it has already been sold or rented when you know otherwise?
 What if you attended school every day prepared to learn but received a far less complete education than your peers?
 In these situations, many people travel non-conventional roads to achieve their goals, often the result of society failing to provide opportunities.

 Until the playing field is equal, not everyone will play the same game.
 Some people are playing the field without a glove.
 We can’t always expect those people to stay in the field.
 We need a fair game.
-The government must intervene further, enforcing equal opportunity laws in housing, education, and employment, and funding innovate programs such as Head Start and Job Corps.
+The government must intervene further, enforcing equal opportunity laws in housing, education, and employment, and funding innovative programs such as Head Start and Job Corps.
 They also must invest in communities, create jobs, and hold racists and people who commit crimes based on race accountable.